thewinger/ashen.nvim/README.md

 > [!WARNING]
 > The following may be incomplete!
 Please check `lua/ashen/plugins` for an up-to-date list of supported plugins.
 I will endeavour to update this README frequently.

 Many plugins are already "supported" because they use standard Neovim highlight groups.
 However, some plugins require bespoke support.
 Additionally, some plugins may require extra setup to look good with Ashen.
-Please see [Configuration](#configuration) for more details.
+Please see [Plugin Configuration](#plugin-configuration) for more details.

 Ashen explicitly supports the following plugins: